Six Sigma vs PMP® Certification: Which One is Right for Me?

 With each belt you obtain, your earning potential increases.
 You can also take courses to earn your Yellow and Green Belts.
 These courses will provide all the knowledge you need to qualify for these belts, and put you on the right track to eventually being a Black Belt.

-Which Certification Is Right For Your Organization?
+PMP® or Six Sigma Certification: Which Is Right For Your Organization?

-Have you been debating between Lean Six Sigma vs PMP Certification?
+Have you been debating between Lean Six Sigma vs PMP® Certification?
 While there are many different approaches to project management, they both have their own pro’s and con’s.

 Do you want to find out how you can earn the PMP certification?
 Download this comprehensive guide on the process now.
 If you prefer the Lean Six Sigma certification, visit our Green Belt and Yellow Belt pages.